Now that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 ONE MORE NOTE:

 Make a copy of the front AND BACK of the credit card(s) that you will take with you.
 Keep that copy in the room safe. (remember….it has your #) If your card is stolen, you will not only need the CC number but also the 1-800 number to report it.
-Though that number is available online, if you find yourself in that situation, believe me…anything that makes your next steps easier and less stressful will be good.
+Though that number is available online, if you find yourself in that situation, believe me…anything that makes your next steps easier and less stressful will be a good thing.

 Other Posts on Cruising: